TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-gateway/kv-store.md

 There is no need to append `/data` to the secret path.

-Please note that the additional environment variables must be set within the gateway to configure Vault:
+Please note that the additional environment variables must be set within the Tyk Gateway to configure Vault:
 ```shell
 TYK_GW_KV_VAULT_ADDRESS=http://VAULT_CONNECTION_STRING:VAULT_CONNECTION_PORT
 TYK_GW_KV_VAULT_MAXRETRIES=3